caleblyk12/BlinkMailBot/README.md

   ```
   https://api.telegram.org/bot<YOUR_BOT_TOKEN>/getUpdates
   ```
+- Replace <YOUR_BOT_TOKEN> with your actual token.
+Look for "chat":{"id":123456789,...} in the JSON response.
+This number is your chat ID.
 - Save the bot token and chat_id in a .env file in your project root, they MUST be named TELEGRAM_BOT_TOKEN and TELEGRAM_CHAT_ID

 ### 3. Install Dependencies